Multi-particle quantum walks and Fisher information in one-dimensional lattices

-In this Letter, we study nonequilibrium dynamics of three fermions and bosons in 1D lattices and explore its metrological application in high precision measurement of gravitational force.
-The band structure, time evolutions of density distributions and density-density correlations for the systems are thoroughly studied through both numerical and analytical methods, revealing many-body nature of continuous-time QWs and strongly correlated BOs.
+In this Letter, we study nonequilibrium dynamics of three fermions and bosons in 1D lattices and explore its metrological application in precision measurement of gravitational force.
+Continuous-time QWs, strongly correlated BOs, the band structure, time-evolutions of density distributions and density-density correlations for the systems are thoroughly studied through both numerical and analytical methods.
 The FIs of such QWs show a promising capability of quantum-enhanced precision measurement of weak forces in the walks of three-boson bound states.

-\emph{Model.--} We consider three indistinguishable particles moving on 1D lattices governed by the Hamiltonian:
+\emph{The Model.--} We consider three indistinguishable particles moving on 1D lattices governed by the Hamiltonian:

-$a^\dagger_j$ ($a_j$) creates (annihilates) a particle at the $j$-th site, and $\hat{n}_j=a^\dagger_ja_j$ is the particle number operator.
-The total number of lattice sites $L=2M+1$. $J$ is the nearest-neighbour hopping and set the unit of energy ($J=1$). $V$ is the nearest-neighbour interaction.
+Here $a^\dagger_j$ ($a_j$) creates (annihilates) a particle at the $j$-th site, and $\hat{n}_j=a^\dagger_ja_j$ is the particle number operator.
+The total number of lattice sites $L=2M$. $J$ is the nearest-neighbour hopping and set the unit of energy ($J=1$). $V$ is the nearest-neighbour interaction.
 Hamiltonians of this kind (\ref{EQN1}) can be realized with ultracold atoms \cite{Preiss1,Sun:2020e,Yang:2020e}.
 Here we study two types of particles: bosons and fermions.
-The hard-core bosons can be exactly mapped to the fermions with nearest-neighbour interaction \cite{Jordan1}, equivalent to the exactly solvable XXZ Heisenberg chain \cite{YY:1966,Takahashi1}.
+The fermonic model is equivalent to the exactly solvable XXZ Heisenberg chain \cite{YY:1966,Takahashi1} which is also equivalent to the hard-core bosonic model \cite{Jordan1}.
+The QW of two and three particles of the XXZ model was found in \cite{Liu1} and an experimental realization via ultracold two-level atoms in deep optical lattices was given in \cite{Lee2004,Qin1,LiuWJ}.